 - Clicking on the person icon shows your Twitter account page in the Tweetbot window.

-- The symbol of lines that resemble a page are the lists you’ve created with Twitter categories for followers.
+- The symbol of lines that resemble a page shows the lists you’ve created for followers using Twitter’s categories feature.

 - The talk icon with an x in the middle is used for muting filters.

-When you see a blue dot near any of the icons in the left-hand panel, it means there’s new activity.
+When you see a blue dot near any of the icons in the left-hand panel, it means there’s new activity there.

 At the very bottom of the left panel, you will see a symbol that shows three columns.
-Here you can open new individual lists, searches, columns, and windows.
+This lets you open new individual lists, searches, columns, and windows.

 Overall, this is the best Twitter client for Mac desktop use.
 Check it out at the Mac App store.

 Windows 10 offers the free Twitter desktop app, but I’ve found Tweetium to be the best Twitter app available in the Microsoft app store.